cbinding/chroma/README.md

-# PRISMA
+# CHROMA

-The PRISMA project (PResenting Interpreted Survey Mapping for Archaeological data) addresses accessibility issues for the visualisation of archaeological data on maps.
+The CHROMA project (Cultural Heritage Review Of Mapping Acceccibility) addresses accessibility issues for the visualisation of archaeological data on maps.